RedQuyllur/ChemoSupportTools/README.md

 - ***programming***, ***algorithms***, and ***archtecture*** used (selection of tools and architecture, CI-CD, TDD implementation),
 - ***mathematics*** and ***modern analysis techniques*** (data augmentation, feature-selection, validation, modeling, ML and NN tools),
 - as well as knowledge about the object or scientific experiment we are examining.

-Depending on the problem and the data we have, we should choose appropriate modeling and processing techniques.
-However, many methods are suitable for use between different types of signals.
-Therefore, I would like to show that tools can be created in such a way that they can be used also after changing the type of instrumentation, or when starting a new, unrelated research project, as a template.

 In my analyses, I will focus mainly on issues related to classification and regression, using data from the following areas:
 - FTIR spectroscopy (spectral signal),